 Search engines, like Google, are always fine-tuning the number and types of factors they use to determine which website pages appear first.
 Search engines look at search phrases, but they also consider other aspects:

 - How many people come to your site.
-Your goal would be to build your own authority site.
-An authority site is a websites and pages that are high quality to other subject matter experts.
+Your goal is to build your own authority site.
+An authority site is a website with pages that are considered high quality to other subject matter experts.
 It has content that people are glad to find and read.
 Google deems these sites highly trustworthy and useful on a particular topic.

 - How long people stay on your site.
-When developing your website keep in mind how you will keep your prospects on “on-site” rather than clicking to leave your site.
+When developing your website, keep in mind how you will keep your prospects “on-site,” rather than clicking to leave your site.

-- How many times people like and share your content on social media (Facebook, Twitter, YouTube or Google+, etc.) Ideally, other websites should also have links pointing to your website and its pages.
+- How many times people like and share your content on social media (Facebook, Twitter, YouTube, or LinkedIn, etc.).
+Ideally, other websites should also have links pointing to your website and its pages.

 Search engines are looking for a great user experience.
 Nick Smith suggests sure-fire steps to SEO.

 - Use a content management system like WordPress for your website.

 - Your website HTML code should be fully validated with “W3C standards.”

 - Improve your website’s “load time” by getting good-quality web hosting.

 - Keep your web page file sizes as small as possible to help them load quickly.